Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 After Wyze released their budget-friendly, LiDAR-equipped robot vacuum, many of our YouTube viewers reached out to us for a review.
 So we picked one up for ourselves and during our week-long testing period, we subjected it to our tests and collected various measurements to determine its effectiveness.

-The Wyze Robot Vacuum. © Vacuum Wars
+Wyze Robot Vacuum at the Vacuum Wars Studio

 Due to its overwhelming popularity, Wyze has continued to offer this model, and according to the comments on our original review, this robot vacuum has stood the test of time.
 Therefore, we are including a review here on our website as well, with some slight modifications to keep it current.